Frequently Asked Questions about Nkwúkwma Pemberton

 How will this be affordable?

 The project includes a wide range of housing types and tenures, which have different affordability levels.
-The focus has been on smaller units, that will match the affordability levels of the local community.
-The 2007 NCP (which was adopted before the Community Amenity Contribution policy was implemented) indicated that 5% of the units are to be dedicated for community housing (special housing) as defined by factors such as age, disability, or income.
+The focus has been on smaller units, that will match the needs of the local community.
+The 2007 NCP (which was adopted before the Community Amenity Contribution policy was implemented) indicated that 5% of the units will be dedicated for community housing (special housing) as defined by factors such as age, disability, or income.

 Affordable housing is considered a Community Amenity that is earmarked in the Official Community Plan.
 The Village has also identified that the implementation of the Affordable Housing Plan as a top strategic action.
 In March 2020 Council endorsed the 2020-2021 Affordable Housing Work Program, which identifies policy development and other opportunities for the delivery of needed housing.

-The applicant is looking for direction from Council on how affordable housing should be addressed within Nkwúkwma, consistent with the Community Amenity Contribution policy and the Affordable Housing Plan.
+The applicant is looking for direction from Council on how affordable housing should be addressed within Nkwúkwma, consistent with the Community Amenity Contribution policy.

 Will there be a housing program for Pemberton residents?

-The applicant is seeking the Village’s input on how the affordable and/or community housing can best be addressed through community amenity contributions.
+The municipality is starting to update the OCP, based on affordable housing needs.
+Nkwúkwma is seeking the Village’s input on how the affordable and/or community housing can best be addressed through community amenity contributions.

 What are the types of housing available?